Austin Forkner

-Austin Forkner (born September 2, 1998) is an American professional Motocross and Supercross racer.
-Forkner has competed professionally in the AMA Supercross Championship and AMA Motocross Championship since 2016.
+Austin Forkner (born September 2, 1998) is a former American professional Motocross and Supercross racer.
+Forkner competed in the AMA Supercross Championship and AMA Motocross Championship from 2016 to 2026.

-Forkner's greatest successes have come in the AMA Supercross Championship, where he has twice finished third in the final standings.
-Forkner has picked up numerous injuries during his career, some of which have come when he has been in a championship leading position.
+Forkner's greatest successes came in the AMA Supercross Championship, where twice finished third in the final standings.
+Forkner picked up numerous injuries during his career, some of which have come when he was in a championship leading position.

 Career

 Amateur career

 Forkner worked his way through the ranks of the American amateur system, winning 6 titles at the AMA Amateur National Motocross Championship.
 After winning his first two titles aboard a Suzuki in the 85cc categories in 2010, he was signed by the Team Green amateur Kawasaki squad.
 In his final year as an amateur rider in 2015, Forkner won his fifth and sixth Amateur National titles, as well as winning the Amateur All-Stars race at the Monster Energy Cup supercross race.
 Following this, he signed a multi-year contract with the Monster Energy Pro Circuit Kawasaki team for his professional debut in 2016.